youngwoo-yoon/genea_visualizer/README.md

 The `-d` flag can also be passed in order to run the server in the background.
 Logs can then be accessed by running `docker-compose logs -f`.
 Additionally it's possible to rebuild just the worker or API containers with minimal disruption in the running server by running for example `docker-compose up -d --no-deps --scale worker=2 --build worker`.
 This will rebuild the worker container and stop the old ones and start 2 new ones.

 ## Use the visualization server
-The server is HTTP-based and works by uploading a bvh file.
+The server is HTTP-based and works by uploading a bvh file, and optionally audio.
 You will then receive a "job id" which you can poll in order to see the progress of your rendering.
-When it is finished you will receive a URL to a video file that you can download.
+When it is finished, you will receive a URL to a video file that you can download.
 Below are some examples using `curl` and in the file `example.py` there is a full python (3.7) example of how this can be used.

 Since the server is available publicly online, a simple authentication system is included – just pass in the token `j7HgTkwt24yKWfHPpFG3eoydJK6syAsz` with each request.
 This can be changed by modifying `USER_TOKEN` in `.env`.